Webinar: Knee replacement with robotic surgical assistance (ROSA)

 About total knee replacement surgery

-As you get older, you may suffer from pain due to arthritis or damage to the knee joint.
+As you get older, you may suffer from knee pain due to arthritis or damage to the knee joint.
 This can affect your movement, causing pain and discomfort.
 It can also impact your sleep, work and exercise and affect how you feel, physically and mentally.

 Private knee replacement surgery replaces your damaged or worn knee joint with an artificial joint, to reduce pain and improve quality of life.
 It can help you to return to a more normal lifestyle, free from pain.